encode/django-rest-framework/docs/api-guide/relations.md

 ## Example

-For example, we could define a relational field to serialize a track to a custom string representation, using its ordering, title, and duration.
+For example, we could define a relational field to serialize a track to a custom string representation, using its ordering, title, and duration:

     import time